COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 - Standing order 5-20 repeals and replaces the above.

 All nonpayment cases are continued until May 4 at the earliest.
 This means no eviction case will proceed.
+Court procedure is less relevant that the MA eviction moratorium law.

-Landlords can still get emergency cases heard, e.g., restraining orders and certain cause evictions (lease violations related to drug activities, gambling or other illegal activities, MGL Ch 139 S 19).
+Even under the moratorium, landlords can still get emergency cases heard, e.g., restraining orders and certain cause evictions (lease violations related to drug activities, gambling or other illegal activities, MGL Ch 139 S 19).
 Call the court before going in-person, hearings are being held over the phone.
 The local power to decide what constitutes an “emergency” gives needed judicial discretion to hear restraining orders, escrow motions, and other time sensitive matters.
 Landlords who need to file a time sensitive matter should contact an attorney for help making their case.

 Individuals who are indigent also have access to the e-Filing platform and can file a motion to stay in any of the six (6) Divisions of the Housing Court at no cost, see EOTC Administrative Order 20-3.